fetchai/agents-tac/examples/registration_demo/README.md

 ## Demo

-- Be sure you're running an OEF Node on `localhost`.
+- Ensure you are running an OEF Node on `localhost`.

 - Run the controller:

-      python tac/controller.py
+      python tac/agents/controller.py

 - Run the baseline agent: